bylexus/pcms/doc/site/index.md

 I am a programmer and I love fiddling with languages, tools, the web and stuff.
 My own goal is to create as much as possible by myself.
 So this is first of all an approach to build my own web engine.
-Because I aam currently learning GO, pcms is also written in GO (while it was written in NodeJS/JavaScript before ALREADY).
+Because I am currently learning GO, pcms is also written in GO (while it was written in NodeJS/JavaScript before ALREADY).

 ## Table of contents